dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ## What happens if my subscription is canceled

-When your subscription is canceled because of too many failed renewal attempts you will be immediately notified by email, and the services DNSimple provides will stop.
+When your subscription is canceled because of too many failed renewal attempts, you will be immediately notified by email, and the services DNSimple provides will stop.
 [This support article](/articles/what-happens-if-i-stop-paying) explains what you can expect in this situation.

-Keep in mind that even if your subscription is canceled you will allways be able to [reactivate it](/articles/reactivate-subscription).
+Keep in mind even if your subscription is canceled, you will always be able to [reactivate it](/articles/reactivate-subscription).